curl/everything-curl/libcurl/names.md

 ## Name server options

-For libcurl built to use c-ares, there's a few options available that offer fine-grained control of what DNS servers to use and how.
+For libcurl built to use c-ares, there is a few options available that offer fine-grained control of what DNS servers to use and how.
 This is limited to c-ares build purely because these are powers that are not available when the standard system calls for name resolving are used.